Select Page

 Hardware and Software

-The foundation of any HIS is its hardware and software infrastructure.
+The foundation of any HIS is its hardware and software infrastructure (however some systems can also be cloud-based).

 The hardware components usually include servers, workstations, and network devices that ensure the system runs smoothly.